-The National Arts and Humanities Youth Program Award is the Nation’s highest honor for out-of-school arts and humanities programs that celebrate the creativity of America’s young people, particularly those from underserved communities.
+The National Arts and Humanities Youth Program Award is the Nation’s highest honor for after-school and out-of-school arts and humanities programs—also known as Creative Youth Development programs—that celebrate the creativity of America’s young people, particularly those from underserved communities.
 This award recognizes and supports excellence in programs that open new pathways to learning, self-discovery, and achievement.
-Each year, the National Arts and Humanities Youth Program Awards recognize 12 outstanding programs in the United States, from a wide range of urban and rural settings.
+Each year, the National Arts and Humanities Youth Program Award recognizes 12 outstanding programs in the United States, from a wide range of urban and rural settings.

-Recipients receive a $10,000 grant and the opportunity to visit the White House and accept the award from First Lady Michelle Obama.
-Awardees also receive a full year of capacity-building and communications support, designed to make their organizations stronger.
+Recipients receive a $10,000 grant and the opportunity to accept the award plaque at a ceremony in Washington, DC.
+Awardees also receive capacity-building and communications support, designed to make their organizations stronger.
 In addition, 38 exceptional youth-focused arts and humanities programs across the United States receive a Finalist Certificate of Excellence.
 One country each year also receives our International Spotlight Award for a remarkable youth-oriented cultural program.

 The National Arts and Humanities Youth Program Awards initiative is a signature program of the President’s Committee on the Arts and the Humanities™—in partnership with the National Endowment for the Arts, the National Endowment for the Humanities, and the Institute of Museum and Library Services™—to showcase cultural excellence and enhance the availability of out-of-school arts and humanities programs to children and young people.